senseiwells/EssentialClient/README.md

 # EssentialClient
 EssentialClient is a client side only mod originally forked from [Carpet Client for 1.15.2](https://github.com/gnembon/carpet-client) that implements new client side features.

-This mod is currently ONLY for 1.16.5 and requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) v0.35.1+ and [Carpet Mod](https://www.curseforge.com/minecraft/mc-mods/carpet) v1.4.26+.
+This mod is currently **ONLY** for 1.16.5 and requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) v0.35.1+ and [Carpet Mod](https://www.curseforge.com/minecraft/mc-mods/carpet) v1.4.26+.

+To access the Essential Client menu you must join a world, then it will be accessible to you when you press `ESC`, you can enable menu access from the title screen by enabling [essentialClientMainMenu](#essentialclientmainmenu).

 Feel free to contribute by adding as many features as you want!